 In previous years, Richard acted as leading prosecuting counsel in the trial of a cold case rape committed 25 years earlier by an infamous serial rapist.
 Also that year, Richard secured the convictions of a gang of four who had defrauded a leading insurance company of hundreds of thousands of pounds in a cheque fraud; the account manager and his accomplice from the private client division of a major clearing bank; two fraudsters engaged in a sophisticated travellers’ cheque scam and four foreign nationals engaged in a conspiracy to steal and launder the proceeds.

-Richard teaches advocacy regularly to the pupils of Gray’s Inn, has given lectures to solicitors on indeterminate sentences, police powers and witness immunity and protection.
-He is a skilled lawyer who has appeared in eight reported cases, five of which are cited in the 2016 edition of Archbold.
+- Richard teaches advocacy regularly to the pupils of Gray’s Inn, has given lectures to solicitors on indeterminate sentences, police powers and witness immunity and protection.
+He is a skilled lawyer who has appeared in eight reported cases, six of which are cited in the 2022 edition of Archbold.
 They are:

 R v Mahboob 2 Cr.
 App.
 R. (S) 67 The Court of Appeal gave guidance on how a judge should spell out when to withhold a discount for a prompt plea of guilty.

 R v M (A) 1 W.L.R.
 958, 1 Cr.
 App.
 R. 5, Crim LR 327 Lord Judge CJ gave the judgment of the Court of Appeal about the stage of a trial when an objection to a jury irregularity must be made.

 R v D (P) 1 Cr.
 App.
 R. 33